 Observed climate change and variability has affected and will continue to affect USACE missions and operations.
 These observed variabilities include changes in drought intensity and frequency in the late 1970s and changing sea levels in the mid-1980s.
 These changes in the 1970s and 1980s were followed by studies on the economic impacts of climate change in the early 1990s.
 Prompted by Hurricane Katrina in the mid 2000s, USACE re-focused on land subsidence and changing sea levels.
 Around this same time, USACE began to feel the impacts of altered mountain snowpack and subsequent runoff patterns that impact floods and droughts.

-How Does Climate Change Affect USACE Mission Areas?
+How Do Hydrologic and Sea Level Changes Affect USACE Mission Areas?

 Download the reader for PDF documents.